 How to breed

-Is it possible during pregnancy
+Is it possible during pregnancy?

-How much can you inject for the elderly
+How much can you inject for the elderly?

 • immunity – Derinat, Polyoxidonium;

-• kidneys - Kanefron, Nefrosten;
+• kidneys – Canephron, Nephrosten;

 • liver – Essentiale, Gepabene;

-• intestines - Enterol, Lactobacterin, Lineks;
+• intestines – Enterol, Lactobacterin, Linex;

-• the development of a fungal infection - Fluconazole.
+• development of fungal infection - Fluconazole.

 Watch this video for instructions on how to use Ceftriaxone:

-With otitis media
+For otitis media

 • recurrent course;

-• the threat of spreading the infection.
+• threat of infection spread.

-With sinusitis
+For sinusitis

 The standard treatment regimen for sinusitis is 1-2 g of Ceftriaxone once a day for 7 days.
-Inflammation of the maxillary sinus, like other sinusitis (frontal sinusitis, ethmoiditis), can be of viral and bacterial origin, and antibiotics are indicated only in the second case.
+Inflammation of the maxillary sinus, like other sinusitis (frontal sinusitis, ethmoiditis), can be of viral or bacterial origin, and antibiotics are indicated only in the second case.
 Signs for prescribing the drug include:

 • start with a temperature above 38.5 degrees;